orendon/crouton-config/README.md

 Crouton-Config
 ==============

-Crouton-Config contains scripts for configuring a new crouton install.
+Crouton-Config contains scripts for configuring a new Ubuntu 14.04 XFCE based crouton install on a chromebook.

-* Does not include dotfiles.
+* No dotfiles (provide your own).
+* Enables ZSH with OH-MY-ZSH..
+* Installs command line and gui applications.
+* Sets Numix window theme.
+* Sets Solarized Dark terminal theme.
+* Sets Faneza icon theme.
+* Configures XFCE environment panels and settings.
-* Installed applications based on ARM for S3 Chromebook.
+* Tested on Samsung S3 Chromebobk with ARM processor.
-* Replaces the obsolete s3dotfiles repository.

 Requirements
 ------------